vubiostat/accre_tutorial/README.md

 It requests a single cpu 250 times independently, and doesn't ask for any special parallel or systolic needs.
-Jobs will get queued faster and turn around will generally be quicker.
+Jobs will get queued faster and turn around will generally be quicker, and depending on fair share weighting should take few resources from the pool.

 ## Goals